symphonists/order_entries/README.txt

 [CHANGES]

+1.3
+- Added support for multiple Entry Order fields within one section

 1.2
 - Save page now uses native Symphony content pages (improves compatibility with future Symphony releases)
 - Improved the way path to the save page is evaluated